pigytoken/pigy-delegation/oracle/ReadMe.md

 Creating the Oracle Datum
 -------------------------

 The script [create-oracle-eutxo.sh](create-oracle-eutxo.sh) creates the oracle with new precious metal and currency prices.
-The control token is `1 FARM`.
+The control token is `1 tCORN`.

 Updating the Oracle Datum